-The onion bhaji (€5), the pakora fritters stuffed with vegetables (€4), and the hara bhara kabab (€6), a "vegetarian kebab" snack made from spinach, peas, and potatoes will help you ease into the meal.
-The sizzling tandoori chicken (€9) is perfectly smokey with splotches of char, but best of all is the chicken korma (€11), boneless pieces of chicken swimming in a luscious, cashew-infused cream sauce.
-Taj Mahal is the only restaurant in Budapest that serves a masala dosa (€11)— a classic south-Indian rice-lentil pancake filled with curried potatoes, onion, and a side of lentil stew.
+For starters, I've enjoyed the onion bhaji, the pakora fritters stuffed with vegetables, and the hara bhara kabab, a "vegetarian kebab" snack made from spinach, peas, and potatoes.
+The sizzling tandoori chicken is perfectly smokey with splotches of char, but best of all is the chicken korma, boneless pieces of chicken swimming in a luscious, cashew-infused sauce.
+Taj Mahal is one of the few restaurant in Budapest that serves a masala dosa — a classic south-Indian rice-lentil pancake filled with curried potatoes, onion, and a side of lentil stew.
+Mains are €10-16.